 “The Bride appears at her loveliest in the new fitted and moulded gowns with long, sweeping lines” Vogue, 1930.
 Gone were the drop waist short wedding dresses of the 1920s.
-In were bias cut gowns that slimmed the body in shiny silk, rayon or satin.
-Necklines were high, sleeves were long and accessories were regal.
-It was the time of high fashion weddings but on depression era budgets.
+In were bias cut gowns that slimmed the body in shiny silk, rayon, and satin.
+Necklines were high, sleeves were long, and accessories were regal.
+It was the time of high fashion weddings — but on Depression era budgets.

 Famous 1930s Wedding Gowns

 Most 1930s fashion was taking inspiration from the silver screen.
 Wedding gowns were no different.
-Wedding gowns featured in the movies were designer made and affordable only to the rich but that didn’t stop knock offs to be offered to brides at a fraction of the price.
-White or light colored party dresses were recreated as wedding gown patterns for brides to be making the latest designs attainable for all budgets.
-The other place to seek inspiration were the many Royal weddings taking place in the 1930s.
-Their designs were the opposite of what Hollywood was favoring but many elements were shared across of the pond.
+Wedding gowns featured in the movies were designer made and affordable only to the rich, but that didn’t stop knock offs from being offered to brides at a fraction of the price.
+White or light colored party dresses were recreated as wedding gown patterns for brides to be, making the latest designs attainable for all budgets.
+The other place to seek inspiration was from the many Royal weddings taking place in the 1930s.
+Their designs were the opposite of what Hollywood was favoring, but many elements were shared across of the pond.

 - Costumer designer Gilbert Adrian designed Joan Crawford’s white organdy party dress in Letty Lynton, 1932, which was widely copied as a wedding gown.
 The oversized ruffled sleeves are unmistakably ’30s.

 - Dedicated bridal magazines appeared in 1936.
 They helped perpetuate a mass-adoption of specialty wedding gowns, gift, flowers, and home goods.
-They also reported on Hollywood weddings such as Carole Lombard and Clark Gable in 1939 who wore a light two-piece suit.
-Lombard’s first wedding in 1931 found her in a sleeveless deco pieced bias gown with tie waist.
+They also reported on Hollywood weddings such as Carole Lombard and Clark Gable in 1939, who wore a light two-piece suit.
+Lombard’s first wedding in 1931 found her in a sleeveless Deco pieced bias gown with a tie waist.

 - Wallis Simpson married the former King in a light blue modest bias cut long gown with a row of decorative buttons centered between bust and waist.
 She wore matching gloves designed to accommodate her wedding ring.